 The disinfectant and antibacterial properties proven to be in honey help the wound heal, and the thickness of the honey helps create a barrier until the wound heals more.

 Pro tip: Make sure to warm the honey to make it easier to apply to sore areas.

 Of course, if your dog has been badly injured, you should take him or her to the vet rather than trying to slather honey on the wound.
 My dog recently got bitten by a bot fly, but we didn’t know it.
-We tried honey on it, and it didn’t work, but that’s because there was a bot fly larvae growing in the bite site!
+We tried honey on it, and it didn’t work, but that’s because there was a bot fly larva growing in the bite site!
 Yuck!
 Honey can only do so much, apparently.

 3. Tummy Troubles